 So there is no dispute that Options took steps to make checks on Cape Verde4 Life and understand its business model.
 It seems to have sent the form to Cape Verde 4 Life to complete in March 2012.
 The completed form was signed in September 2012.
-Both dates are after Mr W's application to Options.
+Both dates are before Mr S's application to Options.